 Before COVID, my apartment was literally a little more than a place to rest as I was always out.
 But COVID gave me that time to reflect on my home, what I wanted and how I could improve that living space to reflect the increased amount of time I now resided at home.

 Part of that process was getting to the stage that I knew I was ready to sell up and find a house.
 Over this time though I have found some absolutely life saving, game changing tools that make my life easier, and the upkeep of my home.
-Here are 5 tools that I you should always have around the house…
+Here are 6 tools that you should always have around the house…

 A cordless drill is the most essential power tool that you can have in your household tool box.
 It’s one you can rely on for big renovation projects such as remodelling a kitchen.
 But it can help out for the smallest jobs too, assembling furniture, screws, pilot holes, and even for evenly mixing paint and plaster.
 Your cordless drill might even come in handy for servicing other tools that you have.